Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Discussion and Concluding remarks

-Because Gaussian basis functions are themselves smooth and are equivalent to fixed combinations of many plane waves, molecules calculated with them behave, oddly enough, like the cruder and faster plane-wave calculations, with little distinction in timing among forms of deorbitalizers.
-Apparently, the nature of limiting the basis has a counterpart smoothing, hence stabilizing effect as does reducing the energy cutoff in a plane-wave code.
+Because Gaussian basis functions are themselves smooth and are equivalent to fixed combinations of many plane waves, molecules calculated with Gaussian basis sets behave, oddly enough, like the cruder and faster plane-wave calculations, in the sense that there is little distinction in timing among deorbitalizer forms.
+Utilization of a smooth, analytical basis apparently has a stabilizing effect that is a counterpart to reduction of the energy cutoff in a plane-wave code.

-AIMD calculations provide a third, somewhat discomfiting pattern of behavior.
+Our limited AIMD calculations also display a third, somewhat discomfiting behavior.
 As for the case of lower accuracy calculations for the equation of state, deorbitalized functions outperform the orbital-dependent parent on a per-cycle basis, while smoothed and unsmoothed deorbitalizers have similar SCF convergence rates.
 But PBE and r$^2$SCAN perform the task specific to MD, namely finding orbitals for a new set of nuclear positions starting from the density for a modestly different set of positions, in two or three SCF cycles.
-In contrast, the deorbitalized forms used here take almost the same number of cycles as they do when starting from, say, an LCAO density.
-An attempt to start at each position with a PBE density did not help.
+In contrast, the deorbitalized forms used here take almost the same number of cycles in starting from the previous converged density for the previous AIMD step as they do when starting from, say, an LCAO density.
+An attempt to start at each step with a PBE density did not help.
+The causes are undiagnosed.

-One ansatz for AIMD that remains to be investigated would be to take the density from some numerically stable method (PBE to keep it simple), and evaluate the total energy and forces with a single \textit{non}-self-consistent calculation with the metaGGA-L functional of interest.
-For the comparatively coarse convergence levels required, that should give nearly the same forces (and energies) as from the conventional self-consistent metaGGA-L, and better than those from self-consistent PBE, at a fraction of the timing cost of self-consistent metaGGA-L.) Doing so would combine best-time performance vis-a-vis finding the density at any step with something that is fast (for a single SCF step) and accurate to calculate forces.

-As another line of pursuit, it may be advantageous to take the measure of noise defined in this paper and use it as an aid to construct deorbitalizers with yet smoother potentials, either by optimizing the switching function between iso-orbital and slowly-varying limits or strategically modifying ``appropriate norms" in the deorbitalizer or parent functional.
+Finally, it may be advantageous to use the measure of noise we defined as an aid to construction of deorbitalizers with yet smoother potentials, either by optimizing the switching function between iso-orbital and slowly-varying limits or strategically modifying ``appropriate norms" in the deorbitalizer or parent functional.
 This is the focus of ongoing research.